jgj1018/TIL/GeneralCrucialMemo.md

 ```

 - You can’t “fix” people, but you can fix systems and processes to better support people making the right choices when designing and maintaining complex systems.

+#### (Books) The Site Reliability Workbook

+- DevOps is a broad set of principles about whole-lifecycle collaboration between operations and product development.
+SRE is a job role, a set of practices (described next) we’ve found to work, and some beliefs that animate those practices.
+If you think of DevOps as a philosophy and an approach to working, you can argue that SRE implements some of the philosophy that DevOps describes, and is somewhat closer to a concrete definition of a job or role than, say, “DevOps engineer.”8 So, in a way, class SRE implements interface DevOps.

+- (DevOps: No More Silos) The first key idea is no more silos.

+- (DevOps: Accidents Are Normal) The second key idea is that accidents are not just a result of the isolated actions of an individual, but rather result from missing safeguards for when things inevitably go wrong. (...) it is more profitable to focus on speeding recovery than preventing accidents.

+- (SRE: Manage by Service Level Objectives (SLOs)) SRE does not attempt to give everything 100% availability.
+Instead, the product team and the SRE team select an appropriate availability target for the service and its user base, and the service is managed to that SLO

+- (SRE: Work to Minimize Toil) For SRE, any manual, structurally mandated operational task is abhorrent.
+For SRE in the Google context, toil is not the job—it can’t be.
+Any time spent on operational tasks means time not spent on project work—and project work is how we make our services more reliable and scalable.

+- (SRE: Move Fast by Reducing the Cost of Failure) One of the main benefits of SRE engagement is not necessarily increased reliability, although obviously that does happen; it is actually improved product development output.
+Why?
+Well, a reduced mean time to repair (MTTR) for common faults results in increased product developer velocity, as engineers don’t have to waste time and focus cleaning up after these issues.
+This follows from the well-known fact that the later in the product lifecycle a problem is discovered, the more expensive it is to fix.

 #### 디지털 마케팅 개론 - 김진&최정아